 the force awakens,

-the last jedi, but not
+the last jedi,

 The algorithm in the book is a slight variation on the algorithm from a paper by Ken Thompson, one of the co-developers of Unix, for the QED editor, from which are descended